athimue/GrooveWave/README.md

 # GrooveWave
 GrooveWave is a deezer like application.
-Build with android jetpack compose based on MVVM and clean architecture.
+Build with android jetpack compose based on MVVM and clean architecture (layer based module)
 I developed this application to discover jetpack compose and to improve my mobile skills.

 ## Project technical stack